aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 ### Create the EC2 Spot Service Linked Role

-This Stepis only necessary if this is the first time you're using EC2 Spot in this account.
+This step is only necessary if this is the first time you're using EC2 Spot in this account.
 More details are available [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html).

 ```bash
 aws iam create-service-linked-role --aws-service-name spot.amazonaws.com